Stainless Steel Bending – The Ultimate Beginners Guide

 V-Bending

-One of the most common ways of bending stainless steel sheets is V-bending.
-You press the metal into a V shaped die with a punch and it bends precisely.
-Both simple and complex parts work great using this technique.
-In general sheet metal fabrication, where cost and simplicity matter, you will find it ideal.
-V-bending does a good job of controlling bend angles, particularly on moderate thicknesses.
+V-bending is one of the most popular bending methods of stainless steel sheets.
+You stamp the metal in a V shaped die using a punch and it bends exactly.
+Simple and complex parts are really working well with this method.
+You will find it perfect in general sheet metal fabrication where cost and simplicity are significant.
+V-bending is very effective at managing bend angles, especially moderate thicknesses.

 V-Bending